Moshio salt

-Japan's climate is too cool and wet to allow easy production of salt by simple evaporation of sea water.
-Boiling down sea water directly used a tremendous amount of fuel, so seaweed was historically the main technique used until the 7th century when enden pan salt – clay pan salt fields –became the main salt production technique.
+Japan's climate is too cool and wet to allow easy production of salt by simple evaporation of seawater.
+Boiling down seawater directly used a tremendous amount of fuel, so seaweed was historically the main technique used until the 7th century when enden pan salt – clay pan salt fields – became the main salt production technique.

 Process

 To make the salt, the seaweed is dried out, and salt crystals form on the seaweed.
 These are collected by boiling the seaweed in seawater in bags to form a concentrated brine.
 The resultant solution is boiled down until it crystallizes out.